-Probate Administration in Denver
+Denver Probate Administration Lawyer

 In an ideal world, we’d all depart this life without leaving any loose ends for our loved ones to deal with.
-We’d place our assets in trust so they would go directly to loved ones without delay, and we’d give away sentimental items before death.
+We’d place our assets in trust so they would go directly to loved ones without delay, & we’d give away sentimental items before death.

 What Is Probate?

-Probate is a legal process that occurs after death, by which a person’s assets are distributed according to their wishes, if they have a will, or by Colorado statutes if there is no will.
+Probate is a legal process that occurs after death, by which a person’s assets are distributed according to their wishes if they have a will, or by Colorado statutes if there is no will.
 Ideally, the decedent will leave behind a will and/or trusts that name beneficiaries and pass along assets.
 Items held in trust need not go through the probate process, but anything listed in a will must go through this process, along with any items not listed in a will or trusts.

 There are two main parts to the probate process.
 First, someone must be put in charge of managing the deceased person’s estate.
 This person is called a personal representative.
-Second, the personal representative must pay all outstanding debts, bills, and taxes to creditors who have made a claim against the estate.
-When this is complete, remaining wealth and assets (if any) will be distributed to named beneficiaries.
+Second, the personal representative must pay all outstanding debts, bills, & taxes to creditors who have made a claim against the estate.
+When this is complete, remaining wealth & assets (if any) will be distributed to named beneficiaries.

 In lieu of a will, the court may have to decide who will receive these items.
-Generally, a spouse is the primary beneficiary, but if there is no spouse, wealth and assets could be passed on to children, extended family members, or others who present some sort of valid claim.
+Generally, a spouse is the primary beneficiary, but if there is no spouse, wealth & assets could be passed on to children, extended family members, or others who present some sort of valid claim.
 We can also assist if the probate process is contested.

 What Can You Do to Make the Process Easier?